By Chris Murray

 Where would they play and what about those Bowl sponsors

 With about 34 bowl games under the current situation, you can take about 16 of those locations and convert them into first round playoff sites.
-To please those Bowl sponsors and their need for making money, keep their names as sponors—BCS first round presented by Eagle Bank or BCS first -round sponsored by MAACO.
-You can do it by region, similar to the NCAA Basketball Tournament and do it by proximity.
+To please those Bowl sponsors and their need for making money, keep their names as sponsors—BCS First-Round presented by Eagle Bank or BCS First -Round sponsored by MAACO.
+Similar to the NCAA Basketball Tournament, you can do it by region.
 Another possibility would be to play the first round games at home field of the higher seeded team.
 Personally, I prefer playing all the games at a neutral site in several cities that host bowl games.

 College football’s version of the National Semi-Finals would be played at two BCS sites with the championship game being played at another BCS site.
 For example, the Fiesta Bowl and the Sugar Bowl could host the two semi final games while the Rose Bowl would still host your championship game.
 You can play with how you would rotate the sites, but you would still include all those bowl sponsors and their big money.

-By the way, the ranked teams that don’t make it to football’s version of the Big Dance, you can still play your regular bowl games and I’m sure ESPN, FOX and all the other sports networks will have enough air space to put the games on for your hardcore college football fans.
-After all, there is still the NIT in college basketball—there is still something to reward a team that’s gone from 5-7 to 7-5.
+By the way, the ranked teams that don’t make it to football’s version of the Big Dance, can still play in a bowl game.
+I’m sure ESPN, FOX and all the other sports networks will have enough air space to put the games on for your hardcore college football fans.
+After all, there is still the NIT in college basketball—It would be something to reward a team that’s gone from 5-7 to 7-5.

 For all those who have traditionally said that a playoff would interfere with the student athletes final exams..
 Here’s a solution.
-The playoffs could start the week before Christmas when most universities are finishing up their finals.
-Opening round games being played on Friday and Saturday of the first weekend.
+The playoffs could start the week before Christmas when most universities are finishing up or are done with their finals.
+Opening round games being played on Friday and Saturday before Christmas.